St. Elizabeths Hospital: East Campus

-By 1996, only 850 patients remained at the hospital on the east campus.
+By 1996, only 850 patients remained at the hospital on the East Campus.
 The District of Columbia struggled with the poor conditions from years of neglect and inadequate funding: equipment and medicine shortages occurred frequently, and the heating system was broken for weeks at a time.
 Although the hospital continues to operate, it does so on a far smaller scale than it once did.
 As of January 31, 2009, the current patient census was 404 in-patients.

 In the early 21st century, approximately half of St. Elizabeths' patients are civilly committed to the hospital for treatment.
 The other half are forensic (criminal) patients.
 Forensic patients are those who are adjudicated to be criminally insane (not guilty by reason of insanity) or considered incompetent to stand trial.
 Civil patients are those who are admitted owing to an acute need for psychiatric care.
 Civil patients can be voluntarily or involuntarily committed for treatment.

-In the early 2000s, the Department of Justice had undertaken an investigation of the hospital because of allegations that patient rights were being violated.
-In 2007, the U.S. Department of Justice and the District of Columbia reached a settlement over these allegations.
+In the early 2000s, the U.S. Department of Justice undertook an investigation of the hospital because of allegations that patient rights were being violated.
+In 2007, the Department of Justice and the District of Columbia reached a settlement over these allegations.
 DOJ instituted oversight of needed changes.
 On August 28, 2014, the Department of Justice found that St. Elizabeths had "significantly improved the care and treatment of persons confined to Saint Elizabeths Hospital" and asked a federal court to dismiss the injunction.
 In January 2015, DC Auditors dismissed the settlement agreement and officially ended oversight of St. Elizabeths Hospital.

 A new civil and forensic hospital was built on the East Campus by the District of Columbia Department of Mental Health and opened in the spring of 2010, housing approximately 297 patients.
 Until the new hospital opened, civil patients were cared for in various buildings on the East Campus.
 Forensic patients were housed in the John Howard Pavilion.
 In the new facility, civil and forensic patients live in separate units of the same building.
 The new hospital also houses a library, an auditorium, multiple computer laboratories, and a small museum in the lobby.

-By the early 21st century the District of Columbia had made plans to redevelop St. Elizabeths East Campus for mixed-use and residential rental property.
+By the early 21st century the District of Columbia had made plans to redevelop St. Elizabeths' East Campus for mixed-use and residential rental property.
 The first step was construction of an arena for minor league sports.
-Other buildings on the East Campus are to be renovated for residential and associated retail uses, starting in 2018.
-On September 22, 2018, St. Elizabeths East Entertainment and Sports Arena opened on campus.
-It is home to the Washington Mystics of the WBNA and Capital City Go-Go.
+Other buildings on the East Campus were to be renovated for residential and associated retail uses, starting in 2018.
+On September 22, 2018, CareFirst Arena opened on campus.
+It is home to the Washington Mystics of the WNBA and Capital City Go-Go.
 It also serves as the practice facility for the Washington Wizards of the NBA.